UberSoca Cruise: The CARICOM of the soca experience

 With over 50 rostered events and activities, the onboard experience was exceptional.
 Each day centred around a theme, so, there was quite literally, something for everybody.
 Almost every hour of every day was consumed with a soca-themed element in entertainment, fitness, food, networking and even some education.

-Sleep is but a mere concept as guests can start their day with a Socacize workout session, go to a bed and breakfast fete and UberSoca on Ice, watch Kees and Farmer Nappy duke it out at a football match before taking a small lime on Deck 5 a.k.a.
-"The Avenue" with Voice and then head to a Game of Thrones-themed comedy show which culminates in its own after party.
+Sleep was but a mere concept during those five days.
+A typical day for a guest can start with a Socacize workout session, followed by a bed-and-breakfast fete, before attempting to channel one's inner Nancy Kerrigan during UberSoca on Ice.
+After lunch, you can catch Kees and Farmer Nappy duke it out at a football match before taking a small lime on Deck 5 a.k.a.
+"The Avenue" with Voice before heading to a Game of Thrones-themed comedy show which culminates in its own after party.

 These activities only served as a warmup for the beach j'ouvert on the port of Labadee, Haiti.
 The day served as more than just one of paint, powder, and revelry, but also one of unity.
 At one point, a massive flag, comprised of a number of Caribbean flags made an arrival, making it one of the most poignant moments of the cruise.